Frequently asked questions

-Most of our undergraduate and postgraduate courses start at the beginning of October, with an additional February intake for some undergraduate and all postgraduate courses.
+Most of our undergraduate and postgraduate courses start at the end of September or beginning of October, with an additional February intake for some undergraduate and all postgraduate courses.
 For more information, please visit the course page or alternatively contact the School.

 - Where can I find more information about courses offered at Istituto Marangoni London?

-Istituto Marangoni London offers full-time undergraduate and postgraduate courses in fashion design, fashion business and fashion styling disciplines.
+Istituto Marangoni London offers full-time foundation, undergraduate and postgraduate courses in fashion design, fashion business, fashion styling, interior, product and visual design disciplines.
 For more in depth information about courses offered, please download the Programme Specification available on a course page.

 - What is a class size?

 Istituto Marangoni London aims to offer a more personalised approach.
 Typical class sizes are made up of a maximum of 22 students, which allows a strong individual connection between a tutor and a student.